azurecitadel/azurecitadel.github.io/labs/kubernetes/part4.md

 ## Overview
 In the previous module we connected directly to our data API pod using port forwarding and we also linked that service to a MonogDB database using the IP address of the pod it was running in. **Both these approaches are bad practice, and should not be used when deploying real apps in production scenarios.**

 Why?
-In Kubernetes IP addresses and pod names are never fixed, pods are both ***fungible*** and also ***mortal**, they should be considered effectively ephemeral.
+In Kubernetes IP addresses and pod names are never fixed, pods are both ***fungible*** and also ***mortal***, they should be considered effectively ephemeral.
 Here are some reasons:
 - When scaling deployments to multiple replicas, how can we know the IP address or name of the pod?
 As there will be many
-- Pods can move (be re-scheduled) between nodes, due to node failures or resource scheduling.
-This will result in the pod being destroyed and re-created, and likely an IP address change
+- Pods can move (be re-scheduled) between nodes, due to failures, resource scheduling or other reasons.
+This will result in the pod being destroyed and re-created on a different machine, and it is likely the IP address will change
 - Rolling updates.
-When applying a change (e.g. updating the container image from **myapp:v1** to **myapp:v2**) in a deployment, Kubernetes employs a rolling update strategy, where each replica pod is updated in turn.
+When applying a change (e.g. updating the container image from **myapp:v1** to **myapp:v2**) to a running deployment, Kubernetes employs a rolling update strategy, where each replica pod is updated in turn.
 This also results in it being destroyed and re-created

 The analogy used here is 'pets vs cattle'.
 Traditional static infrastructure such as VMs are considered "pets", they have fixed names/IPs, considered permanent and they will be patched & maintained.
 On the other hand pods & containers are considered "cattle", they are not given unique names, they are identical, managed en-mass and are replaceable
 [🖼️ Pets vs Cattle](/labs/kubernetes/images/pets-cattle.png){:target="_blank" class="btn-info"}